 Affect, community and conversation

-In not only compiling the social history of the wall, but creating installations that provoke feeling we seek to build on feminist archives, and create space for the exploration of feeling.
-By generating a social history of a wall, this work begins with a scholarly and artistic investigation into traces, and impressions and broadens to consider more generally the artist studio, the role of the artist, the gallery, contemporary notions of community, and the production of space.
+Creating installations that provoke feeling we seek to build on feminist archives, and create space for the exploration of feeling.
+This work begins with a scholarly and artistic investigation into traces, and impressions and broadens to consider more generally the artist studio, the role of the artist, the gallery, contemporary notions of community, and the production of space.

-The final installation remains in the studio.
-Over the past year we have engaged the place as exhibition and over time we have hosted over 200 people in the studio.
+Over the course of the project, we engaged the place as exhibition and over time hosted over 200 people in the studio.
+The final installation remained in the studio until 2017.